Back to: Design Patterns in C# With Real-Time Examples

 namespace RepositoryUsingEFinMVC.DAL { public partial class EmployeeDBContext : DbContext { public EmployeeDBContext() : base("name=EmployeeDBContext") { } protected override void OnModelCreating(DbModelBuilder modelBuilder) { throw new UnintentionalCodeFirstException(); } public virtual DbSet<Employee> Employees { get; set; } } }

-Once we create the ADO.NET Entity Data model the next step is to create the Employee Repository for our application.
+Once we create the ADO.NET Entity Data Model, the next step is creating our application’s Employee Repository.

 Step4: Creating Employee Repository